 Our commitment to you and rules of engagement

-- We will manage our account 24 hours a day, 7 days a week with the exception of the period between 23:00 on Christmas Eve and 08:00 on Boxing Day
+- We’ll manage our Twitter account 24 hours a day, 7 days a week with the exception of the period between 23:00 on Christmas Eve and 08:00 on Boxing Day.

 - When things go wrong we’ll do our best to help, but in times of major disruption we will focus on broadcasting information to as many people as possible and therefore won’t be able to respond to all individual messages.
 We will include links to other channels for further information to help you with your journey

 - Some enquiries / complaints will require specialist input from other parts of the business and therefore we may not be able to offer a full response immediately.
 We will either give you a full reply as soon as we can or may direct you to our Customer Services team

 - If you need a detailed response or explanation that can’t easily be addressed on Twitter, or if your enquiry doesn’t relate to train running information or general issues, we may need to direct you somewhere else.
 Please don’t be offended by this, we just want to make sure you get an appropriate response to your enquiry.

 - We will do our best to always respond to your messages but, as detailed above, we might not always be able to do this.

 - We will always be polite and considerate to our followers and ask that you communicate with us in the same way.
 We won’t engage with messages that are abusive.
 In cases of repeated / sustained abuse, we may have no choice but to block your account(s), but we hope this won’t be necessary.
 If we receive offensive or obscene images on WhatsApp, we reserve the right to notify the relevant authorities.